nazar-pc/ronion/spec.md

 All numbers are unsigned integers in big endian format.

 #### Address
-Address format is defined by application and should have constant length.
+Address format is defined by application and MUST have constant length.

 #### Encryption
 `{}` means data are encrypted (as the result of consuming `CREATE_REQUEST` and `CREATE_RESPONSE` and establishing corresponding encryption keys) and current node is capable of encrypting and/or decrypting it.